Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 Hard disks work the fastest — over 20 times faster than the other kinds!
 But hard disks are also the most expensive.
 Moreover, they typically can’t be removed from your computer and therefore can’t be mailed to your friends.

 CD-ROMs are the best value: CD-ROM disks cost less than 1¢ per megabyte to manufacture.
-But they have a frustrating limitation: the information on CD-ROM disks cannot be edited.
+But they have a frustrating limitation: the info on CD-ROM disks is hard to edit.

 Since each kind of disk has its own advantages and disadvantages, you’ll want to buy all three kinds.